sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-folder.md

 When deploying objects, consistency is considered, for example:

 - If a Job Resource is created and is referenced by a newly created Workflow, then deployment of the Workflow includes deploying the Job Resource.
-- If a Job Resource is referenced by a deployed Workflow and should be revoked or removed, then the Workflow must be revoked or removed too
+- If a Job Resource is referenced by a deployed Workflow and should be revoked or removed, then the Workflow must be revoked or removed too.

 Users control consistent deployment from the following options:

 - **Include Dependencies**
   - when checked, this will include both referencing and referenced objects.
-    - If related objects are in draft status, then common deployment is enforced.
+    - If related objects are in draft status, then common deployment is offered.
+It will be enforced, if required by changes to object relationships.
     - If related objects are in deployed/released status, then common deployment is optional.
 Users can select related objects for common deployment.
   - when unchecked, this will not consider dependencies.
 Users must verify if related objects are valid and deployed/released.
 The Controller will raise error messages in case of missing objects due to inconsistent deployment.